CosmosOSProjectArchive/SipaaKernel/README.md

 * Random Access Memory (RAM) : 2048mb or above.
 * Processor : Pentium 4 Northwood 2.0GHz / AMD Athlon XP 2400+ or better.
-* Graphics : 4mb or above with 3D acceleration.
+* Graphics : 16mb or above with 3D acceleration.
-* Audio : ICH AC97 audio card.
+* Audio : ICH AC97 audio card or better.
 * A USB, a CD or a DVD of 32mb or above.

 ## Requeriments to compile SipaaKernel.